Decoupling on the Wiener Space, Related Besov Spaces, and Applications to BSDEs: Classical Besov spaces on the Wiener space

 \subsection{Real interpolation method}

 For detailed information about the real interpolation method the reader is referred (for example) to the monographs \cite{Bennett:Sharpley:88}, \cite{Bergh:Loefstroem:76}, or \cite{Triebel:78}.
-To define the method in the general context, we say that two Banach spaces $(E_0,E_1)$ form a {\em compatible couple} provided that there is a Hausdorff space $X$ such that $E_0$ and $E_1$ are continuously embedded into $X$.
+To define the method in the general context, we say that two Banach spaces $(E_0,E_1)$ form a {\em compatible couple} provided that there is a \st{Banach space $X$} such that $E_0$ and $E_1$ are continuously embedded into $X$. \st{By this assumption we can define $E_0 + E_1 := \{ x = x_0 + x_1, x_0\in E_0, x_1 \in E_1 \}$, where the sum is taken in $X$.
+Afterwards, $X$ can be taken to be $E_0+E_1$ if

+see \cite[Lemma 2.3.1]{Bergh:Loefstroem:76}.} Assuming \st{additionally} that $E_1$ is continuously embedded into $E_0$, which is our typical case later, we can take $X=E_0$ itself.